ipa-lab/docs.hackingbuddy/src/app/page.md

 HackingBuddyGPT helps security researchers use LLMs to discover new attack vectors and save the world (or earn bug bounties) in 50 lines of code or less.
 In the long run, we hope to make the world a safer place by empowering security  professionals to get more hacking done by using AI.
 The more testing they can do, the safer all of us will get.

-Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}
+Learn how to start your own security research using LLMs. {% .lead %}

 {% quick-links %}